irshad-gehlot/DataEngineering/README.md

 # DataEngineering
-Processing Streaming Data
+#Processing Batch Data

-It is to demonstrate how to process incoming data using Python and Apache Spark.
+Utility to find how many people are there between 2 people, who are not directly connected, in a social site.